-When Kevin Clark (BSBA ’99) was an undergraduate student at UNC Kenan-Flagler, he sat on a bench on campus watching a perfectly aligned team of ants marching.
-He spent at least 20 minutes in awe as the ants carried food larger than themselves
+When Kevin Clark (BSBA ’99) was an undergraduate student at UNC Kenan-Flagler Business School, he sat on a bench on campus watching a perfectly aligned team of marching ants.
+He spent at least 20 minutes in awe as the ants carried food larger than themselves.

 “You can learn a lot through observation and questioning,” he says.
 “How can a single ant carry such large things so effortlessly?
 Why did the ants choose this route with specific turns?
 How did they communicate change in direction?
 Some ants aren’t carrying anything but are still moving in line – what role are they playing?”
 What about this could be applied in a company?”

 It’s these critical thinking and analytical skills that he honed at UNC Kenan-Flagler in the Undergraduate Business Program (UBP).
-They have served him well through a career that includes roles in sales at IBM, in strategy and operations at Sears Holdings Corporation, in finance at Home Depot, in two stints at EY and in marketing roles at Facebook, and head of strategic transformation for marketing and communications at LinkedIn.
+They have served him well through a career that includes roles in sales at IBM, in strategy and operations at Sears Holdings Corporation, in finance at Home Depot, in two stints at EY, in marketing roles at Facebook, and head of strategic transformation for marketing and communications at LinkedIn.

 In 2007, he earned an MBA at Wharton, but UNC Kenan-Flagler tugs at his heartstrings because here he built the foundation for personal and professional success.
 Clark is deeply engaged in the School’s work.

-Committed to improving higher education, he serves on the Board of Advisors at UNC Kenan-Flagler, previously serving on the Business Partnerships Committee, and now on the Diversity, Equity and Inclusion Committee.
+Committed to improving higher education, he serves on the Board of Advisors at UNC Kenan-Flagler.
 He also served on the Alumni Council where he advocated for the launch of the School’s innovative online program, MBA@UNC, in 2011.
 He comes back to campus to speak with students, including the Kenan Scholars and as the keynote graduation speaker for the Undergraduate Business Program’s Class of 2022.

 He mentors students to prepare them for MBA and college programs.
-He also is a board member of the Gifted Education Foundation, which supports first-generation college graduates and marketplace leaders from low-income communities across America.
+He served as a board member of the Gifted Education Foundation, which supports first-generation college graduates and marketplace leaders from low-income communities across America.

 While at UNC, Clark faced his share of challenges.
 As one of only two Black male undergraduate business students at UNC Kenan-Flagler, he felt welcome and at home on campus, but he also felt compelled to fit in.